 Survival of Our People

 In 1974, under the leadership of Chairman Lewis Leyton and four Tribal Council members, the Steilacoom Indian Tribe took ownership of our non-profit corporation.
-They began by conducting business out of Joan's home in Graham, WA.
-In the 1980s Joan operated a second hand shop and boutique on Mountain Hwy in Spanaway, WA.
-During that period of time the Steilacoom Tribal offices were housed within the boutique.
-They would also hold an annual Country Market Yard Sale, where people could set-up shop and sell items in the front yard of the boutique.
-For a time the Steilacoom Tribal Council was welcomed by the Town of Steilacoom to conduct their meetings in the Town Hall.
-They continued to operate in this way until the purchase of our Tribal Cultural Center and Museum in 1986.
+Our Council began by conducting business out of the home of Joan, a descendant of Betsy LaTour.
+Joan was voted in as Tribal Chairperson in 1975.
+During the 1980s Joan operated a second hand shop and boutique on Mountain Hwy in Spanaway, WA.
+At that time the Steilacoom Tribal offices were housed within the boutique.
+There was an annual Country Market Yard Sale held there, where people could set-up shop and sell items in the front yard of our boutique.
+Later, the Town of Steilacoom made it possible for the Steilacoom Tribal Council to conduct meetings in the Steilacoom Town Hall.
+We continued to operate in this way until the purchase of our Tribal Cultural Center and Museum in 1987.

 Photo of former Tribal Chairwoman Joan (center, holding her granddaughter, Lacie) .
 On her left: daughter-in-law Shannan and son Danny (current Tribal Chairman and his wife).
 On her right: son-in-law Tom, daughter Catherine.
 Photo from 1981.

 Joan learned Tribal political activism at her mother's knee.
 Her mother served on the Steilacoom Tribal Council for 25 years, until her death in 1977.
-In 1975 Joan was chosen as the Tribal Chairperson. "[My mother] talked about holding the tribe together, the survival of the tribe."
+She is quoted as saying, "[My mother] talked about holding the Tribe together, the survival of the Tribe."
 Joan is also quoted as discussing why that has been so difficult.
-"There's a lot of [people] out there that know they're Steilacoom, but don't really participate in what the tribe offers.
+"There's a lot of [People] out there that know they're Steilacoom, but don't really participate in what the Tribe offers.
 In order for them to survive, they've had to be like their neighbor and work in the labor force.
 But behind closed doors, a lot of them are doing traditional things."